Interesting Facts of Cricket World :

 Cricket was first time played in India in 1848.
 That means 165 years from now.

-Gundappa Vishwanath, Mohammed Azharuddin and Sourav Ganguly, Sehwag, Shikhar dhawan are the 5 Indian Cricketers to score a century in their debut match.
+Gundappa Vishwanath, Mohammed Azharuddin, and Sourav Ganguly, Virendra Sehwag, Shikhar Dhawan are the 5 Indian Cricketers to score a century in their debut match.

-Indian Cricket team is the one and only team who holds the record of getting dismissed twice in a single day in a test match.
+The Indian Cricket team is the one and only team that holds the record of getting dismissed twice in a single day in a test match.

 M.S.
 Dhoni holds the world record of 6 dismissals by a wicketkeeper in a single match.
 He made this record in 2007 against England.

 The highest scores by Virender Sehwag are 119, 219, and 319 in T20, ODI, and test matches respectively.

 M.S.
 Dhoni has not scored any century outside Asia in his career.